microsoft/aitour-customizing-trustworthy-gen-ai-systems-with-azure-open-ai/README.md

-# BRK351: Azure Open AI Service: Customizing trustworthy Gen AI systems at scale
+# BRK351: Azure OpenAI Service: Customizing trustworthy Gen AI systems at scale

 ![Session cover image with a bright "AI" text in 3D over a blue and purple abstract background.](img/351.png)